 Novell Client for Windows is the long-standing software solution for providing NCP access to NetWare data from Windows workstations.
 The Novell Client extends the capabilities of Windows desktops to access the full range of Novell services, such as authentication to eDirectory, network browsing and service resolution, and secure file system access.
 It supports traditional Novell protocols such as NCP, RSA, and NDAP, and it interoperates with open protocols such as LDAP.
-For more information on the Novell Client for Windows, see the Novell Client 4.91 SP5 for Windows XP/2003 Installation and Administration Guide.
+For more information on the Novell Client for Windows 7, see the Novell Client 2 SP3 for Windows Administration Guide.

-For more information on NCP Server for Linux, see the OES 2 SP3: NCP Server for Linux Administration Guide.
+For more information on NCP Server for Linux, see the OES 2015 SP1: NCP Server for Linux Administration Guide.

 Because NetStorage is a service that facilitates access to file services in various locations but doesn't actually store files, there are no coexistence or migration issues to consider.

-Novell iFolder 3.8 is available only on OES 2.
+Novell iFolder 3 is only available on OES.

 There is no migration path from Novell CIFS (NFAP) to Samba.

-For more information about Samba in OES 2, see the OES2 SP3: Samba Administration Guide.
+For more information about Samba in OES 2015 SP1, see the OES 2015 SP1: Novell Samba Administration Guide.